 Megan Robbins began her career in education as a substitute teacher in 2017 and joined Willamette Connections Academy in 2020.
-She teaches special education to students in grades 6–8 and is a case manager for students in grades 7–12.
+She teaches high school english and is a case manager for students in grades 7–12.

 I wanted to make a difference, and teaching is something I’ve always gravitated toward.
 Education has always been important to my family—I’m a fourth-generation teacher—but I didn’t think I was going to become a teacher at first.